0xnu/nfl-fantasy/README.md

 ## Install Requirements

-Python 3 is required to the scraper.
+Python 3 is required to scrape data.
 Install the project's dependencies with:

 ```shell
 pip3 install -r requirements.txt